- Increase understanding of a process

 - Show others how a process is done

-- Improve communications B/W individual’s engaged in the same process
+- Improve communications between individual’s engaged in the same process

 - Provide process documentation

-- Ensure that you are working with the people actually doing the work.
-Managers will often want to be involved in process work, and their support is critical.
+- Ensure that you are working with the people who are actually doing the work.
+Managers will often want to be involved in process work and their support is critical.

 - Ensure team members feel safe in sharing and understand that this isn’t a fault finding mission.
 Their description of the process as it is, is critical, good, bad or otherwise.

 - Decision symbols are appropriate when those working in the process make a decision that will affect how the process will proceed.
 For example, when the outcome of the decision or question is YES, the person would follow one set of steps, and if the outcome is NO, the person would do another set of steps.
 Be sure the text in the decision symbol would generate a YES or NO response, so that the flow of the diagram is logical.

 - In deciding how much detail to put in the flowchart (i.e., how much to break down each general step), remember the purpose of the flowchart.
 For example, a flowchart to better understand the problem of long waiting times would need to break down in detail only those steps that could have an effect on waiting times.
 Steps that do not affect waiting times can be left without much detail.